All The Facts

 The pilot took one last look out the window before looking inwards for a good look.
 She browsed the ramshackle shelves that housed a variety of goods.
 Her eyes glossed over the mechanical devices and shiny trinkets.
-Her eyes stopping briefly on each book that she passed but quickly moved on.
+Her eyes stopped briefly on each book that she passed but quickly moved on.
 The old lady watched her and snickered before running off deep into the store.

 “IKnowWhatYouAreLookingFor.”
 The old lady yelled, her voice getting quieter as she ran deeper in.

-The pilot looked over curious and followed the old lady deeper into the store.
+The pilot looked over, curious, and followed the old lady deeper into the store.
 The sound of clambering and snickers lead the pilot like breadcrumbs.
-As she went on she found herself squeezing through the gaps between the shelves.
+As she went on, she found herself squeezing through the gaps between the shelves.

 “How big does this store go?
 It did not look this big from the outside.”